 In some cases, students who apply late and cannot get transcripts and references in before registration may be accepted on a provisional basis.
-These students will be given time through the add/drop period for all information to be sent to the Office of Admissions.
-Any extension of this time must be approved by the Office of Admissions.
+These students will be given time through the add/drop period for all information to be sent to the Admissions Office.
+Any extension of this time must be approved by the Admissions Office.